CraftTweaker/CraftTweaker-Documentation/docs/mods/Botania/ElvenTrade.md

 #### Add Recipe

-The follow script will add three recipes to Elven Trading, the recipes will do the following:
+The following script will add three recipes to Elven Trading, the recipes will do the following:
 1) When Glass is thrown through an Elven Portal, a piece of Dirt will be given back.
 2) When a Glowstone Block and Yellow Wool are thrown through an Elven Portal, an Apple will be given back.
 3) When a piece of Redstone Dust is thrown through an Elven Portal, an Apple and a Lapis Lazuli Block will be given back.